bitcoin-api/bitcoin-api/README.md

         amount: 0.002,
         address: '3AfV9QQQTgtCH6YEjBpDTyH5sswgGD5MLp',
-        shouldIncludeFeeInAmount: false
+        includeFeeInAmount: false
     });

     /*
         withdraws 0.002 BTC to 3AfV9QQQTgtCH6YEjBpDTyH5sswgGD5MLp

         note:
-            shouldIncludeFeeInAmount is optional
+            includeFeeInAmount is optional
                 when set to true, the fee will automatically be deducted from the amount
     */